 Runners and other athletes are likely to experience a performance boost after wearing these compression socks.

-They’re designed to deliver a moderate level of compression between 20 and 30 mm Hg to help relieve pressure, decrease swelling, and reduce fatigue.
+These running socks are designed to deliver a moderate level of graduated compression between 20 and 30 mm Hg to help relieve pressure, decrease swelling, and reduce fatigue.